 The majority of parents who choose to breastfeed their newborn know that introducing a bottle (or artificial teat) can cause ‘nipple confusion’ or ‘bottle preference’.
-But what if you need to be giving expressed breast milk or formula (for whatever reason) as well.
+But what if you need to be 'topping up' or separated from the baby and cannot feed directly.
 There are other methods of feeding – such as finger feeding or a supply line – but this may not always be practical or available.

 Ideally you should avoid giving bottles to newborns before about 6 weeks.
 This also goes for expressing.
 A very common line I hear is ‘I want to express so that dad can do the 2am feeding’.
 A lot of parents are very shocked when I say ‘you know you’ll need to wake up at 2am to express then’.
 If you want to breastfeed your baby then you need to develop a full supply, and this usually takes 6-8 weeks to happen.
 If you sleep for long periods overnight (ie skip the ‘2am’ feed) then you are telling your body that your baby isn’t feeding overnight and it doesn’t need to make that much milk.
 Very few baby’s will drop their night feedings in the first 6 to 8 weeks – if your baby is feeding then you should be feeding them directly or expressing to tell you body baby is feeding.
 Skipping feeds can have a long term, detrimental effect on your supply, and also cause mastitis.

 But if you need to be giving expressed breast milk or formula, such as in the case of the baby not gaining weight well, or the baby needing to be separated from the mother, then ideally bottles should be avoided.

 If bottles cannot be avoided (eg baby is a special care nursery where the nurses may be giving some or most of the feeds), then respectful or paced feeding should be used.